jlian/matlab-fem-solver/README.md

 Please read the [PDF](https://github.com/jlian/fem-solver/blob/master/fem_solver.pdf) for more details.

 This solver is not generic and solves just one problem.
 However, it should be easy to adapt it to different problems.
+Not tested with Octave.

 ## How to use